open-planning/roboplan/README.md

 - `roboplan_toppra` : A wrapper around the TOPP-RA algorithm for trajectory timing.
 - `roboplan_example_models` : Contains robot models used for testing and examples.
 - `roboplan_examples` : Basic examples with real robot models.
+- `bindings` : Python bindings, with accompanying examples and tests.

 ---